A Randomized Block-Coordinate Primal-Dual Method for Large-scale Stochastic Saddle Point Problems: Proof of Theorem Part (III)

-In this section, we show a.s. convergence of the actual iterate sequence.
+Here we show a.s. convergence of the actual iterate sequence.
 Lemma~\ref{lem:supermartingale} will be \sa{essential to establish the convergence result.} {To fix the notation, \sa{for a random variable} $\bF:\Omega\rightarrow\reals$, $\bF(\omega)$ denotes a particular realization of $\bF$ corresponding to $\omega\in\Omega$ where $\Omega$ denotes the sample space.}